-In the 19th century a later owner, William Stone, demolished a temple which Staunton had built to house busts and dedications honouring his friends and family.
+In 1861 William Henry Stone, MP for Portsmouth, purchased the estate and built a new house.
+In the process of remodelling he demolished one of the landscape buildings, a temple which Staunton had built to house busts and dedications honouring his friends and family.
 A number of the inscribed plaques were removed to the Shell-House, and hence it became known as the ‘Staunton Memorial’.

 Leigh Park was requisitioned for use by the Admiralty during the Second World War.
 In 1946 it was purchased by Portsmouth City Council as land for new housing and a public open space, and in 1959 the house (by then a Victorian replacement) was demolished.
 Leigh Park was renamed Staunton Country Park in 1987, and as in Sir George’s day visitors are once more welcome to enjoy the grounds.

 A 1944 photograph of the Shell-House shows it was largely intact at that date, but as the century progressed vandalism became a major issue, and by the millennium the grade II* listed folly was looking ‘the worse for wear’.
 All but one of the wall plaques had disappeared, the shellwork was lost, and the roof had collapsed.

 Happily, a £3.8 million investment by the Heritage Lottery Fund, Big Lottery Fund and Hampshire County Council has seen the Shell-House and other structures restored by an expert team, including Conservation Architect John Malaiperuman, who first introduced the Folly Flâneuse to this fascinating park.